On the Robustness of Normalizing Flows for Inverse Problems in Imaging: Conclusion

 \section{Conclusion}

-We address the issue of occasional erroneous image samples in flow-based models for inverse problems in imaging by revealing the exploding variance in affine coupling transformations and investigating OOD conditional inputs using the Mahalanobis distance.
-Then, we proposed the remarks to avoid this exploding variance in coupling transformations and suggested the modified RQ-spline coupling layer based on the remarks for 2D toy problem, super-resolution space generation and low-light image enhancement, effectively suppressing severe artifacts while maintaining performance.
+We addressed the issue of erroneous image samples in conditional NFs for inverse problems by revealing exploding inverse in affine coupling transformations and investigating OOD conditional inputs using the Mahalanobis distance.
+Then, we proposed the remarks to avoid exploding inverse in coupling transformations and suggested the modified RQ-spline coupling layer following the remarks for 2D toy, super-resolution space generation and low-light image enhancement, suppressing severe artifacts.